 Using your Cricut Machine to Texture and Cut Your Building

 The tower pieces of Hiorne Tower are too large to go through my BigShot to be embossed.
 Normally I would instead stencil on the stone work using a stonework stencil and grit paste, but I am short on time.
-I have also been looking for an opportunity to share a way to texture your buildings using your Cricut machine taught to me by reader LeAndra Miller.
+I have also been looking for an opportunity to use a way to texture your buildings using your Cricut machine taught to me by reader LeAndra Miller.
 If you have a Cricut Maker, you can either use the debossing tip or the scoring stylus.
-If you have a Cricut Explore, you will need to use the scoring stylus.
-This only works if you are using cardstock.
-I used 80# textured solid core cardstock that I found at Joann’s.
-It is also available at Amazon.
-I have found that Kraftboard and cardboard tend to be too thick for this method to work well.
-I skipped directly from 80# cardstock to Kraftboard, however, without trying the various weights in between.
-If you have a favorite weight of cardstock, I would suggest trying it on a small sample and seeing if you like the results.
+You can find the tutorial of How to Use Your Cricut Machine to Texture and Cut Your Building here.

 Refer to the PDF I included with the svg pattern for the name of each of the pieces you need to texture and cut out.
 I textured all three of the turrets, the crenulation and roofs of the turrets, and the front and back walls and the roof of the central tower.
 Make sure that each of the pieces are not tight against each other on your mats nor near the edges of the mat.
 One of my crenulations that was close to another on the mat ripped when cutting.

 Here is a picture of my Design Space canvas after I attached my stonework pattern to each of my turret, tower, crenulation and roof pieces.